-- Clearly audible to moderately intrusive impacts are expected to occur throughout construction at the Clyde MSF site.
-Nearby residential and 'other sensitive' receivers will be impacted throughout the works. - All predicted noise levels are below the Highly Noise Affected (HNA) NML of 75 dBA. - Work scenarios at the Clyde MSF will be undertaken at various work hours including OOHW1 and OOHW2.
-Scenarios Demobilisation (MSF.11) and Unwin Street Overpass (MSF.12) will be limited to the approved hours - LAFmax noise levels have the potential to exceed the sleep disturbance screening level at one residential receiver during OOHW for scenario Earthworks (MSF.03).
+- Noise impacts surrounding the Clyde MSF site are generally predicted to remain between '1-10 dB' and '11-20 dB' above NMLs throughout the Project. - Predicted noise levels are below the HNA NML of 75 dBA at nearby residential receivers for all scenarios. - Work scenarios at the Clyde MSF will be undertaken at various work hours including OOHW1 and OOHW2.
+Scenarios MSF.07a, MSF.11, MSF.12a, MSF.15 and MSF.16 will be limited to the approved hours. - LAFmax noise levels have the potential to exceed the sleep disturbance screening level at the nearest residential receivers during OOHW for scenarios MSF.01b to MSF.03, MSF.05, MSF.09, MSF.10 and MSF.12b.
 Best-practice construction management should be implemented to reduce LAFmax noise events as far as practicable, refer Section 8.